+Auticle v.-Section I.

-ARTICLE V. - Section 1.
-1. Upon the demand of any three States legally assembled in their several conventions, the Congress shall summon a Convention of all the States, to take into consideration such amendments to the constitution as the said States shall concur in suggesting at the time when the said demand is made, and should any of the proposed amendments to the constitution be agreed on by the said convention-voting by States-and the same be ratified by the Legislatures of two-thirds of the several States, or by conventions in two-thirds thereof-as the one or the other mode of ratification may be proposed by the general convention-they shall henceforward form a part of this Constitution.
-But no States shall, without its consent, be deprived of its equal representation in the Senate.
+1. Upon the demand of any three States levally assembled in their several conventions, the Congress small summen a Convention of all the States, to take into consideration such amendments to the constitution as the said State shall concur in suggesting at the time when the said the man is made, and should any of the proposed amendments the constitution be agreed on by the said convention-voting by States-and the same be ratified by the Legislature of two-thirds of the several States, or by conventions is two-thirds thereof-as the one or the other mode of ratification may be proposed by the general convention.
+By no States shall, without its consent, be deprived of its equal representation in the Senate.